adammaj1/implodedcauliflower/README.md

 Imploded cauliflower - is a Julia set for c=1/4+epsilon with epsilon >0.

-How many different ways are there to show such set ?
+How many different ways are there to show such set ? ( program d.c creates 39 pgm images )

 Here c = 0.35